halimbo/aoe2de-modcollection/README.md

 If you can't get `.wem` files by subscribing to an existing mod, here's how:

-- Locate the in-game sound files manually.
+- Locate the in-game sound files in the  `wwise` folder.

   ![Game files screenshot](quietsoundmod/scr13.png)